ItsAJ517/coding-journey/java/2025/July 2025/reflections-july2025.md

-In the past month, I have learnt the following concepts in Java:
+In the past month, I have learnt how to use the following in Java:

     Classes
     Methods